DrTimothyAldenDavis/GraphBLAS/README.md

 build:          build directory for CMake, initially empty

-Lib:            an alternative to CMake; edit the Lib/Makefile and do "make"
+alternative:    an alternative to CMake; edit the alternative/Makefile and do
-                in this directory
+                "make" or "make run" in this directory

 --------------------------------------------------------------------------------